yin-penghang/yin-penghang.github.io/_pages/about.md

   - /about.html
 ---

 Penghang Yin is a tenure-track Assistant Professor in the Department of Mathematics and Statistics at the State University of New York at Albany.
-He has broad interests in analytical and computational methods for problems in applied mathematics, especially in signal/image processing, numerical optimization, and efficent deep learning.
+He has broad interests in analytical and computational methods for problems in applied mathematics, especially in signal and image processing, numerical optimization, and efficent deep learning.
 He is also part of [UA Machine Learning research group](https://sites.google.com/view/mlualbany).

 **Research in part supported by**
 <p float="left">